Viewing public RFDs.

 • The latest.json symlink is updated to the new version, as before.

-• New: The previous latest document is converted into a Git ref, with the <commit-hash> component being the commit that document was introduced in.
+• New: The previous latest document is converted into a Git stub, with the <commit-hash> component set to the commit where the document was introduced.

 For example, if a developer adds a new version 13 of the Sled Agent API, the Dropshot API manager: